ATOMMAX-2001/TIC-TAC-TOE/README.md

 # TIC-TAC-TOE
-this is a tic-tac-toe gui application using java
+This is a tic-tac-toe gui application using java (Spaghetti code)